How to do basic audio editing in Captivate?

 To open Edit Audio through the Library, follow these steps:

-- In the Library, right-click the audio file you wish to edit.
-A menu will appear; select Edit with Adobe Captivate.
+- Right-click the audio file you wish to edit.

 An alternative way of opening the Edit Audio has the following steps:

 - Double-click the audio file in the Library.